jordanalexandermeyer/product/spec/user_stories/institutional_investors.md

-# Institutional Investors
+# Institutional Investors & VCs

 **What is the user doing?**

-- Understanding costs
-  - Are there any fees involved with purchasing bonds?
-- Underwriting risk
+Underwriting

-  - Learning about DAO business model
-  - Looking over DAO financials
-  - Modeling downside risk
+- What is my downside risk?
-    - How much will be recovered if collateral value drops?
+- What is my upside?
+- How should I price this asset?
 - Bidding on bonds
   - Submitting interest rate they want to be compensated with
   - Submitting volume of bid